Amsterdam. Why are you so pretty? Why are you SO expensive to get to? You are just 1 hour flight away!

 The flower market has changed quite a lot since I last went, unfortunately it has got smaller and quite strict on photos but still worth a visit.
 If you turn around, just behind you is the Christmas Shop.
 Now, I love Christmas but there was something really creepy about hearing Jingle Bells at the beginning of June.
 This shop is also very strict on people taking photos and I definitely didn’t risk any in there.
 Of course I managed to sneak photos of the market because it is so beautiful and well..yeah, I did it for you guys, obviously!

 The rest of the day was eating if I am honest!
-(Which will be shown in my next post) Also, there is a quirky museum that I think is worth checking out.
+(Read my Food Guide to Amsterdam here!)
+Also, there is a quirky museum that I think is worth checking out.
 I didn’t get to go in because it was closed but you need to give 2 hours warning that you want to go.
 It’s called The Electric Lady Museum.
 One of our tour guides also said that you need to knock on the neighbours to get him to open up!
 There is also so many other independent museums that might be worth visiting: The Torture Museum, Tulip Museum, Hash Museum, Museums relating to the Red Light District (if you’re going there for those sort of things..)ETC.

 Fuelling my image even more for crazy cat lady, we headed to a Cat Cafe just out of town.
 Although you can walk in, it is really not recommended.
 I got so excited and was hoping to walk in and get a place..wrong.
 Luckily for us though, a walk in was just leaving so we managed to get in after being told to come back in the evening tomorrow.
 I can’t remember how much entrance fee was but you pay at the end of the experience (like a normal café) and I only paid €18 for both my friend and I and we had Tea, Cake, Pepsi and the entrance fee.
 So quite cheap and the cats are all so lovely.